iDoka/awesome-canbus/README.md

 ### ARM

 * [CanDybugFW](https://github.com/IntergatedCircuits/CanDybugFW) - Embedded firmware of the CanDybug, a CAN bus traffic analyzer which uses a custom protocol over a USB serial port emulation.
-* [CAN-USB-dongle-fw](https://github.com/cvra/CAN-USB-dongle-fw) - slcan firmware for the CVRA CAN to USB dongle.
+* [CAN-USB-dongle-fw](https://github.com/cvra/CAN-USB-dongle-fw) - A slcan firmware for the CVRA CAN to USB dongle.
 * [**pcan_cantact**](https://github.com/moonglow/pcan_cantact) - PCAN firmware for CANtact ( CANable ) or any other similar boards.
 * [**pcan_pro_x**](https://github.com/moonglow/pcan_pro_x) - PEAK PCAN PRO/PRO FD firmware for STM32F4 based boards.
 * [hadoucan-fw on STM32H750](https://github.com/suburbanembedded/hadoucan-fw) - Firmware for SM-1301 USB-CAN FD adapter based on.